TBleess/Website_New/pages/5_CensusACS/2020-response_tracker.md

  This page will host the *Census 2020 Response Tracker.*

  Beginning in April 2020, communities can use this page to track the number of Census forms returned.
- Information about census form returns and response rate goals will be availalbe in an interactive format.
+ Information about census form returns and response rate goals will be available in an interactive format.

  ## Census Response Outreach Area Mapper (ROAM)

  The *Response Outreach Area Mapper (ROAM)* is a tool developed by the U.S. Census Bureau to identify identify hard-to-survey areas.

  See the ROAM tool at [https://www.census.gov/roam](https://www.census.gov/roam)